JonasWanke/debug_overlay/README.md

 ## Debug Helpers

-To add a debug helper, you have to register it by calling either of the following two (which accept any widget):
+To add a debug helper, you have to register it by calling either of the following two (which accept any sliver widget):

 - `DebugOverlay.prependHelper(myDebugHelper)` to add it to the front of the list
 - `DebugOverlay.appendHelper(myDebugHelper)` to add it to the end of the list

-Or, if you want to override all currently registered overlays, set `DebugOverlay.helpers.value` to a list of widgets.
+Or, if you want to override all currently registered overlays, set `DebugOverlay.helpers.value` to a list of sliver widget.

 ### `DeviceInfoDebugHelper`